tuxerrante/llm-prompt-template/backend/go.md

 - Keep configuration in environment variables or configuration files, not hard‑coded constants.
 - Store secrets in dedicated secret‑management systems and never commit them to the repository.

+## 15. Automate development workflow with Makefile

+- Centralize workflow in a Makefile.
+Use these Makefile targets from the GitHub actions too.
+- Use docker images instead of binaries wherever possible.

-## 15. Automate deployment, health checks, and rollbacks
+## 16. Automate deployment, health checks, and rollbacks

 - Provide health and readiness endpoints and ensure they accurately reflect service status.
 - Support safe rollouts and quick rollbacks so new Go changes can be deployed frequently with low operational risk.
+- Use git stash or commits to help me rollback between your major changes

 ***